martinsmeder/the_aggregator/README.md

 An aggregator app build with JavaScript and React.
 Powered by Firebase, Hugging Face, Jooble and Github Actions.

-This project is tested with Browserstack.

 The app has three components:

-- AI summarization
-- Regular RSS Feeds
+- AI-generated summaries of emerging technologies
-- Job data
+- Technology-related news
+- Line chart displaying job trends

 ### Summaries